The Ultimate Postpartum Survival Kit (A Complete Guide For New Moms)

 Stool softener

 There is a good chance that you will be offered a stool softener at the hospital after you deliver.
+Take it.

-You can even continue to take a stool softener postpartum for a few days after you get home.
+Taking a stool softener will help make the first bowl movement more comfortable after delivery.
+You can continue to take a stool softener postpartum for a few days after you get home.

 Note: Make sure you clear any medication–even over-the-counter medication like a stool softener–with your doctor before using.